MOOCs, An Opportunity for Equality?

 Introduction

-Tang and Carr-Chellman (2016) carried out an in-depth investigation into the viewpoints of numerous Chinese learners on their utilization of MOOCs.
+Tang and Carr-Chellman (2016) carried out an in-depth investigation into the viewpoints of numerous Chinese learners regarding their utilization of MOOCs.
 The study discovered that MOOCs have a modest impact on eliminating educational inequalities.
 Despite the obstacles that Chinese MOOC students faced, they maintained that MOOCs provide independence in acquiring knowledge, enabling them to take courses on their preferred schedule and comfort.
 Furthermore, Garrido et al. (2016) reported that MOOC students in Colombia, the Philippines, and South Africa possess much greater achievement and qualification percentages than users in countries with greater economic growth.
 The investigation further demonstrated the possible uses of MOOCs for teaching new work competencies and equipping people with additional studies.
-Finally, Bordoloi et al., (2020) discovered through their descriptive study that although MOOCs have the potential to substantially diminish inequalities in education by making learning more available and high-quality, the results achieved in dealing with imbalances depend eventually on variables including facilities, consciousness, and the capacity to effectively reach marginalized populations.
+Finally, Bordoloi et al. (2020) discovered through their descriptive study that, although MOOCs have the potential to substantially diminish inequalities in education by making learning more available and high-quality, the results achieved in dealing with imbalances depend eventually on variables including facilities, consciousness, and the capacity to effectively reach marginalized populations.

 Current State of Education in Indonesia